Corporate Objectives (Edexcel A Level Business): Revision Note

-Aims and objectives serve as a guide for the businesses' overall strategy and direction, helping to focus efforts and resources toward a common purpose
+Aims and objectives serve as a guide for a business's overall strategy and direction, helping to focus efforts and resources towards a common purpose

-There is a hierarchy of objectives which cascade downwards
+There is a hierarchy of objectives that cascades downwards

-A businesses mission flows from its overall aim and is usually expressed in inspirational terms
+A business's mission flows from its overall aim and is usually expressed in inspirational terms

-From this mission corporate objectives and functional objectives which detail the achievable goals a business wants to achieve over a specified period are developed
+From this mission, corporate objectives and functional objectives that detail the achievable goals a business wants to meet over a specified period are developed

 Component | Explanation | Example |